Yeşilçam (TV series): Plot

 A story of a producer's survival during the golden years of Turkish cinema known as Yeşilçam.
-Semih Ates is a young, handsome and ambitious film producer who is the owner of Ates Film.
+Semih Ateş is a young, handsome and ambitious film producer who is the owner of Ateş Film.
 When he is betrayed by his business partner Vehbi, Semih is forced to leave everything behind and start a journey from scratch.
-He immediately opens a new company named Buyuk Ates Film and aims to make a successful film as soon as possible in order to survive in the Turkish film industry.
+He immediately opens a new company named Büyük Ateş Film and aims to make a successful film as soon as possible in order to survive in the Turkish film industry.
 At the same time, he tries to win back his unforgettable ex-wife, Yeşilçam's famous actress Mine Cansu.
 Hakan, who is both Semih's partner and Mine's brother, introduces Tülin to Semih, whom he saw by chance and believed to have starlight.
 Tülin, a young and talented girl, will slowly change the balance in Semih's life.

 Production

 Script

 Yeşilçam is the third collaboration between the scriptwriters Levent Cantek and Volkan Sümbül.
 They wrote the pilot in forty days and then wrote all ten episodes within five months.
 Turkey's leading digital platform BluTV ordered the 2nd season in October 2019, and it was completed by December 2020.

 In an interview, Levent Cantek said he watched about 80 percent of the films released in Turkey in 1964 to understand better the political atmosphere and people's ways of living.